deltamodders/modding-standard/README.md

 **override** type supports all files except the following: '.xdelta', '.vcdiff', and '.csx' <br /> <br />

 ## The `screenshots` folder
-Starting with Deltamod **1.4**, you will be able to put a maximum of 10 screenshots in your modpack's screenshots folder.
+Starting with Deltamod **1.4** (TBD when these are going to be used), you will be able to put a maximum of 10 screenshots in your modpack's screenshots folder.
 The format must be PNG, and preferrably of a 4:3 aspect ratio (640x480 ratio or higher).
 The image might get squished if not of the size here indicated.

 ## Packing an Archive
 Deltamod supports .ZIP (Preferred format for compatibility with most websites), .7Z, .TAR.GZ and .LZMA archives.
 They must be packaged like so: